ArminJo/DigistumpArduino/README.md

                        +----+
   USB+ and USB- are each connected to a 3.3 volt Zener to GND and with a 68 Ohm series resistor to the ATtiny pin.
   On boards with a micro USB connector, the series resistor is 22 Ohm instead of 68 Ohm.
   USB- has a 1.5k pullup resistor to indicate a low-speed device.
   USB+ and USB- are each terminated on the host side with 15k to 25k pull-down resistors.
 ```

 ### ATtiny167 on Digispark pro
-Digital Pin numbers in braces are for ATTinyCore library
+Digital Pin numbers in parenthesis are for ATTinyCore library

 ```
                   +-\/-+